Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company needs to restrict access to an Amazon S3 bucket to Amazon EC2 instances in a `VPC` only.
 All traffic must be over the AWS private network.
 What actions should the SysOps administrator take to meet these requirements?

 - [ ] Create a `VPC` endpoint for the S3 bucket, and create an IAM policy that conditionally limits all S3 actions on the bucket to the `VPC` endpoint as the source.
-- [x] Create a `VPC` endpoint for the S3 bucket, and create an S3 bucket policy that conditionally limits all S3 actions on the bucket to the `VPC` endpoint as the source.
+- [x] Create a `VPC` endpoint for the S3 bucket, and create a S3 bucket policy that conditionally limits all S3 actions on the bucket to the `VPC` endpoint as the source.
 - [ ] Create a service-linked role for Amazon EC2 that allows the EC2 instances to interact directly with Amazon S3, and attach an IAM policy to the role that allows the EC2 instances full access to the S3 bucket.
 - [ ] Create a `NAT` gateway in the `VPC`, and modify the `VPC` route table to route all traffic destined for Amazon S3 through the `NAT` gateway.